Vitamin C-rose Hips ER coupons

 Vitamin C-rose Hips ER

-Vitamin C-rose Hips ER Coupons & Discount Card - Compare Prices Near You
+Vitamin C-rose Hips ER Coupons & Savings Card – Discount Prices from $6.37

 Ascorbic acid, also known as vitamin C, is essential for preventing or treating vitamin C deficiency in individuals who do not consume sufficient amounts through their diet.
 Most people with a balanced diet typically do not require additional ascorbic acid.
 A deficiency in vitamin C can lead to scurvy, which is characterized by symptoms such as rash, muscle weakness, joint pain, fatigue, or tooth loss.
 Vitamin C is crucial for maintaining healthy skin, cartilage, teeth, bones, and blood vessels.
 Additionally, it serves as an antioxidant, protecting the body's cells from damage.